Image credit: Finsbury

 Workers’ rights are central to our “People” rating, which assess brands’ policies and practices on everything from child labour to living wages and gender equality.
 Here we rate Finsbury “It's a Start”.
 These are a few factors influencing its score:

-• Its final production stage happens in the European Union, a low/medium risk region for labour abuse.
+• Its final production stage happens in medium risk countries for labour abuse, however it doesn't publish an aggregate breakdown of supplier locations.

 • There’s no evidence it has a Code of Conduct.